18F/Dot-Net-Encasement/README.md

 ## Introduction

-This repo contains sample code and instructions for creating a RESTful API using .NET Core Web API to act as a proxy for various data sources (REST API, SOAP API, PostgreSQL data base, SQL Server database).
-It is designed for people that have some coding experience and are comfortable building APIUs that are interested in learning more [C#](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/) and [.NET Core](https://docs.microsoft.com/en-us/dotnet/core/).
+This repo contains sample code and instructions for creating a RESTful API using .NET Core Web API to act as a proxy for various legacy data sources (REST API, SOAP API, PostgreSQL data base, SQL Server database).
+It is designed for people that have some coding experience and are comfortable building APIs that are interested in learning more [C#](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/) and [.NET Core](https://docs.microsoft.com/en-us/dotnet/core/).

-Each step in this tutorial explains how the different pieces of the Web API application are constructed put together, and provides an introduction to some key concepts for working with **C#**, **.NET Core** and **Web API**.
+Each step in this tutorial explains how the different pieces of the Web API application are constructed, and provides an introduction to some foundational concepts for working with **C#**, **.NET Core** and **Web API**.

 ## Motivation

 In our work on legacy modernization projects, .NET and the Microsoft software stack are technologies we encounter often.
-These components are typically already used in the states and agencies we work with, which can make them a convenient choice for supporting modernization efforts.
+These components are typically already used in the states and federal agencies we work with, which can make them a convenient choice for supporting legacy modernization efforts.
 But beyond the tactical advantage of using a platform that our partners are already invested in and familiar with, .NET Core and related components have a number of features that can make them a solid choice for this work.
-Organizational proclivity for other technologies may not make .NET an obvious choice in some instances where it could be the more optimal fit.
+Organizational proclivity for other technologies may not make .NET an obvious choice in some instances where it might be the more optimal fit.

 [ASP.NET Web API](https://www.asp.net/web-api) is a framework that can be used to create RESTful web services, which are often [central to our efforts to modernize legacy systems](https://18f.gsa.gov/2014/09/08/the-encasement-strategy-on-legacy-systems-and-the/).
-Building a Web API application is a good way to learn to write C# code, to become familiar with .NET Core, and to get accustomed to working with some associated tools (e.g., Visual Studio Code).
+Building a Web API application is a good way to learn to write C# code, to become familiar with .NET Core, and to get accustomed to working with some associated tools like Visual Studio Code.

 ## Structure